fossasia/open-event-wsgen/README.md

 The development version is available here: https://opev-webgen-dev.herokuapp.com

-## Usage

-NOTE: You can try out the app at  https://open-event-generator.herokuapp.com

-The development version is available here: https://opev-webgen-dev.herokuapp.com

 ### Via the Generator web form

  - Once deployed, you'll find the generator running on http://localhost:5000, it should look like this